bazelbuild/rules_cc/cc/toolchains/README.md

 An action config is a mapping from action to:

 * A list of tools, (the first one matching the execution requirements is used).
-* A list of flags and features that are always enabled for the action
+* A list of args and features that are always enabled for the action
 * A set of additional files required for the action

 Each action can only be specified once in the toolchain.
 Specifying multiple